 Homepage of Frank Puhlmann

 Frank Puhlmann is a Director at Robert Bosch GmbH, heading the Business Team Digital, IoT, R&D and Technology at Bosch Digital.
 In parallel, he is a managing director at Residential IoT Services GmbH, a company of the Bosch group, where he is responsible for Product Management & Development.
 Prior to his current role, he was responsible for the Living IoT Lab at Bosch Software Innovations GmbH.
-He established and headed the IoT Partner & License department and the Methodology and Solution Architecture team.
+He established and headed the IoT Partner & License department and the Methodology and Solution Architecture teams.
 Before joining Bosch, he worked as a Technical Product Manager and Head of Research at inubit AG (a Berlin-based BPM company) and as a Senior Research Assistant at the Hasso Plattner Institute in Potsdam (Germany).